 Here are some key aspects to consider when opening a cryptocurrency company in Slovenia under these new rules:

-exchange service providers, custodian wallets and services must register with the Central Bank’s register within 6 months;
+- exchange service providers, custodian wallets and services must register with the Central Bank’s register within 6 months;

-crypto exchanges and custodian wallet providers must register within 3 months from creation;
+- crypto exchanges and custodian wallet providers must register within 3 months from creation;

-not complying with this rules can lead to fines ranging from EUR 6,000 to EUR 120,000 for both private individuals and companies.
+- not complying with this rules can lead to fines ranging from EUR 6,000 to EUR 120,000 for both private individuals and companies.

 Choosing to create a register instead of requesting companies to apply for cryptocurrency licenses will lead to a faster and cheaper procedure, compared to those of other countries, such as the Netherlands.

-If you need advice or support in setting up such a business, do not hesitate to get in contact with our Slovenian company formation consultants
+If you need advice or support in setting up such a business, do not hesitate to get in contact with our Slovenian company formation consultants.

 Ljubljana, the first city with a crypto-friendly mall